Aliases for KDR Gene

 KDR (Kinase Insert Domain Receptor) is a Protein Coding gene.
 Diseases associated with KDR include Hemangioma, Capillary Infantile and Hemangioma.
-Among its related pathways are Cell adhesion_Plasmin signaling and Signaling by GPCR.
+Among its related pathways are Notch-mediated HES/HEY network and Proteoglycans in cancer.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is FLT4.
+An important paralog of this gene is FLT1.

 UniProtKB/Swiss-Prot Summary for KDR Gene